vizia/vizia-book/src/basic/binding/conditional_views.md

 # Conditional Views

-Using a `Binding` view a regular `if` statement can be used to conditionally rebuild views.
+The `Binding` view provides a way to explicitely control which parts of the view tree get rebuilt when some state changes, specifically anything within the content closure of a `Binding` view.

+Because of this, a regular `if` statement can be used to conditionally rebuild views.
 In the following example, a label view is built into the tree when a boolean state is true, else the view is removed from the tree.

 ```rust
 use vizia::prelude::*;